-Find out about road safety information, advice and support that's available to help everyone travel safely in our town
+Find out about road safety information, advice and support to help everyone travel safely in our town

 Making our roads safer

-Our Road Safety Report details all the valuable work we do to keep our roads safe.
-If you'd like further advice or information about road safety work please email our Road Safety Team.
+Our 2021 Road Safety Report details all the valuable work we do to keep our road users safe.
+If you'd like further advice or information about our work, please email our Road Safety Team.

-Read the new Dorset Road Safety Newsletter, to find out more about the fantastic partnership working that's happening across the county to improve road safety and encourage people to take advantage of the many schemes available for all road user groups.
+Find out more about the fantastic partnership work that's happening across the county to improve road safety in the Dorset Road Safety Newsletter.

 Road safety for adults

-- Adult cycle training We provide Adult Bikeability training through our team of nationally accredited Bikeability Instructors for anyone over 16 who lives, works or studies in Bournemouth.
+- Adult cycle training Provided through our team of nationally accredited Bikeability instructors.
+For anyone over 16 who lives, works or studies in Bournemouth.
 Sessions cover safety checks, basic bike control skills and route planning.

-- Car Seat Check Clinics An alarming number of child car seats are incorrectly fitted and we would like to help ensure that drivers make sure their in-car child seats are fitted correctly.
+- Car Seat Check Clinics - An alarming number of child car seats are incorrectly fitted.
+Make sure your in-car child seats are fitted correctly.

-- Flood Water Please be aware of the dangers of driving through flood water and heed the advice from the AA in dealing with this dangerous weather condition.
+- Flood Water Please be aware of the dangers of driving through flood water.
+Heed the advice from the AA in dealing with this dangerous weather condition.

 Road safety for children and young people

-- Cycle training for children aged 10 and over.
-Our free Bikeability course combines Bikeability Levels 1 and 2, with the aim to increase road safety awareness for young cyclists on the road.
-We also provide free Level 3 courses for children who have completed level 1 and 2 and would like to improve their skills on more challenging roads and junctions.
-These free courses are funded directly by the Department for Transport.
+- Free cycle training for children aged 10 and over.
+Our Bikeability course combines Bikeability Levels 1 and 2 to improve road safety awareness for young cyclists.
+Once successfully completed, there's also a free Level 3 course.
+This helps improve children's skills on more challenging roads and junctions.

-- CCTV cameras are being deployed outside Bournemouth Schools are there to deter cars and other vehicles from stopping there illegally.
+- CCTV cameras outside Bournemouth Schools are there to deter cars and other vehicles from stopping there illegally.

-- Pre-school road safety We lend out road safety equipment to pre-school groups to teach road safety skills before they start school.
-The equipment is free and you can borrow it for one week at a time.
-If you'd like to know more, please email our Road Safety team to find out more or arrange an equipment loan.
+- Pre-school road safety.
+We lend road safety equipment to pre-school groups to help them teach road safety skills to preschoolers.
+The equipment is available for loan for one week at a time.
+This is a free service.
+Please email our Road Safety team to find out more or arrange an equipment loan.

 How to find out about road traffic accidents

-You can ask us for information about traffic accidents by sending a plan of the area you're interested in and the dates you want to know about.
+You can ask us for information about traffic accidents by sending a plan of the area you're interested in.
+Let us know the dates you want to know about.
 We provide accident detail listing (stats 19) and can also plot the accidents.
 This will cost from £100 (+ VAT) for requests made for commercial purposes.
 Contact us to find out more.